statelyai/rfcs/text/0000-devtools-protocol.md

   createdAt: string; // Timestamp
 }

-export type InspectorActorRef = ActorRef<ActorTransition | ActorRegistrationEvent>;
+export type InspectorActorRef = ActorRef<ActorTransitionEvent | ActorRegistrationEvent>;
 ```

 Differences from XState v4:

-Instead of `XStateDevInterface`, there is the `InspectorActorRef` which can receive `ActorTransition` or `ActorRegistrationEvent` events.
+Instead of `XStateDevInterface`, there is the `InspectorActorRef` which can receive `ActorTransitionEvent` or `ActorRegistrationEvent` events.

-- The `ActorTransition` event is sent to the inspector when an actor's state changes.
+- The `ActorTransitionEvent` event is sent to the inspector when an actor's state changes.
 - The `ActorRegistrationEvent` event is sent to the inspector when an actor is registered.

 **Messages**